jnvm-project/jnvm/README.md

 reboots and power failures.

-The [experiments page](EXPERIMENTS.md) lists evaluations of J-NVM, where it is compared to other available interfaces with NVMM in Java on YCSB and a TPC-B-like application benchmark.
+The [experiments page](EXPERIMENTS.md) lists evaluations of J-NVM, where it is compared to other available interfaces with NVMM in Java using YCSB and a TPC-B-like application benchmark.

 ## Build